DNA-Evolutions/Java-REST-Client-Examples/src/main/java/com/dna/jopt/rest/client/example/touroptimizer/README.md

 ## TourOptimizer Examples - Overview

 - Package `attachtostreams`: Optimize a list of Nodes and Resources.
 Connections are **not** provided; moreover, they will be created using haversine calculations on the server-side.
 Further, we attach a custom stream-subscription via a BiConsumer function for receiving information like current optimization progress.
+- Package `fireandforget`: Optimize and only receive a started signal.
+The result will be saved to a mongo database.
 - Package `optimize`: Optimize a list of Nodes and Resources.
 Connections are **not** provided; moreover, they will be created using haversine calculations on the server-side.
 - Package `optimizefromloadedparts`: Optimize a list of Nodes and Resources.
 The Resource positons, Node positions and the connections are loaded from predefined JSON definitions.
 - Package `optimizefromsnapshot`: Optimize a list of Nodes and Resources.
 The complete optimization definition is loaded from a single snapshot.
 This snapshot is compatible with our core Java and core .NET JOpt version.
 - Package `optimizelocal`:  Optimize a list of Nodes and Resources on your local machine.
 A docker environment is required.
+- Package `scenarios`: Collection of scenario examples motivated by <a href="https://github.com/DNA-Evolutions/Java-TourOptimizer-Examples" target="_blank">Java-TourOptimizer-Examples</a>
 - Package `helper`: Contains the Rest-Caller used by the examples.